d-smith/notes/monitorama2019/day1.md

 David Calavera

-ak RTITRry new questions and explore where the cookie crumbs take you - observability def, charity majors
+ask new questions and explore where the cookie crumbs take you - observability def, charity majors

 build robustness against negative events

 key: access to the raw data

-but... what if you don't think about the rquestio you want to ask
+but... what if you don't think about the question you want to ask

-how can we get as micj cata as we want from a linux system?
+how can we get as much data as we want from a linux system?
 BPF - in kernel virtual machine to run event driven programs

 * llvm backend to compile C code to BPF instructions